 We were among the first 100 or so people in the park.
-Jim was the first person to buy food at one of the concession stands.
+My friend was the first person to buy food at one of the concession stands.
 We watched former Illinois governor Jim Thompson playing catch right in front of our seats.
 After we ate, I wandered around a bit.

 During Tiger batting practice, one of the players lined a foul into the seats near where we were sitting.
 Nobody was going for the ball, so I walked over and reached for it.
 Just then some girl kicked it down a couple steps.
 I followed and got it in my hand.
 Another guy grabbed my hand and scraped it across the concrete, then began raking me with his nails.
 I ended up with bruises, scrapes and cuts all over both hands — and a beat-up batting practice baseball.